-The principles of King IV^{TM} form the foundation of the Group's approach to governance.
+The principles of King IV form the foundation of the Group's approach to governance.
 This supports the Group in meeting the following governance outcomes:

-Our Board and executive leadership set the tone of an ethical culture, ensuring good governance and appropriate business practices.
-The Board has a balance of experience and expertise required to deliver the New Strategic Future plan, and is supported by appropriate succession planning.
+The Board and executive leadership set the tone for an ethical culture, ensuring good governance and business practices.

+The Board has the experience and expertise required to deliver the New Strategic Future plan supported by appropriate succession planning.

-Executive leadership has the depth of skill required to deliver specialised sector focus on a decentralised platform basis and are appropriately incentivised to lead the Group in achieving its strategy.
+Executive leadership have the expertise to deliver specialised sector focus and to lead the Group in achieving its strategy.

-The Group's engagement model and structure supports strong relationships with clients, employees and other stakeholders; this in turn enhances its credibility.
+The Group's engagement model and structure enables positive stakeholder relationships; enhancing its credibility.

-The Group's philosophy of Engineered Excellence informs the Board and executive leadership in their decision-making, planning and oversight.
+The Group's philosophy of Engineered Excellence informs the Board and executive leadership's decision-making, planning and oversight.